ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 of a differentially private algorithm applied to Hospital, their confidence about Susan's record will not go up or down by more than about $\varepsilon$.

-The above promise applied to any adversary, so it is strong.
+The promise of differential privacy applies to any adversary, so it is strong.
 However, in the real world, adversaries never have unlimited ability.
-In certain cases, it may be sufficient to defend ourselves against adversaries whose capacities are bounded somehow.
+In certain cases, it may be sufficient to assume some sort of bound on the capacity of an adversary.
 This could be the case, for example, when our adversaries are automated and have a certain functional form or are programmers obligated to use code with functions from a specific library.
 Capacity-bounded differential privacy gives us the ability to impose a capacity